coinworld/my-twitch-chat-helper/README.md

-It displays chat and if there is a message which the bot deemed to need a specific action, the message will be shown in **bright yellow color** with the reason after |
+It displays chat and if there is a message which needs a specific action, the message will be shown in **bright yellow color** with the reason after |

 You can let the bot take an appropriate action by typing `